 League: Bundesliga

 Vienna’s other big professional club.
-Not as well supported as Rapid, but with an equally long and proud tradition.
-Austria were the last team to break the Salzburg hegemony when they won the Bundesliga in 2013.
+Not as well supported as Rapid, but also with a long and proud tradition.
+Austria were the last team before Sturm to break the Salzburg hegemony when they won the Bundesliga in 2013.

-The club renovated and rebuilt their Generali Arena recently, with the reopening in 2018.
-So the city now has two very modern Bundesliga stadiums.
+The club renovated and rebuilt their Generali Arena, which reopened in 2018.
+So the city now has two modern Bundesliga stadiums.

-As with Rapid, the Austria stadium operates a cashless system inside (use a credit card, debit card or prepaid card bought at the stadium).
-You can still use cash at the kiosks outside the stadium.
+As with Rapid, the Austria stadium operates a cashless system inside (use a debit card or prepaid card bought at the stadium).
+You can still use cash at the kiosks outside the stadium last time I checked.

 Address: Horrplatz 1, 1100 Vienna | Website

-Travel tip: Go to Altes Landgut on the U1 subway to reach the stadium
+Travel tip: Go to Altes Landgut on the U1 subway to reach the stadium.
+The U1 leaves the centre at Stephansplatz, Karlsplatz and Schwedenplatz, for example

 The national stadium